needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 ### Action-based vs. Device-based behaviors

 Several behaviors, such as the [Snap Turn Provider](locomotion.md#snap-turn-provider), have two variants: an Action-based behavior and a Device-based behavior.
-Action-based behaviors use [Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Actions.html) to indirectly read input from one or more controls.
+Action-based behaviors use [Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.2/manual/Actions.html) to indirectly read input from one or more controls.
 Device-based behaviors use [`InputDevice.TryGetFeatureValue`](https://docs.unity3d.com/ScriptReference/XR.InputDevice.TryGetFeatureValue.html) to read input directly from an [`InputDevice`](https://docs.unity3d.com/ScriptReference/XR.InputDevice.html) from a specific control configured on the behavior itself.

 It is recommended that you use the Action-based variant instead of the Device-based variant to take advantage of the benefits that the Input System package provides.
 Some features, such as the XR Device Simulator, are only supported when using Actions.

 ### Using Actions with Action-based behaviors

 Actions must be enabled before they react to input.
-See [Using Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Actions.html#using-actions) in the Input System documentation for details about this process.
-Action-based behaviors in this package have properties of type [`InputActionProperty`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.InputActionProperty.html) which can either store an Action directly, or indirectly by referencing an Action contained in an Input Action Asset.
+See [Using Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.2/manual/Actions.html#using-actions) in the Input System documentation for details about this process.
+Action-based behaviors in this package have properties of type [`InputActionProperty`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.2/api/UnityEngine.InputSystem.InputActionProperty.html) which can either store an Action directly, or indirectly by referencing an Action contained in an Input Action Asset.
 Action-based behaviors automatically enable and disable the Actions that are directly defined (that is, not a reference) during their on `OnEnable` and `OnDisable` events.
 Action-based behaviors don't automatically enable or disable the Actions that are indirectly defined (that is, a reference) to allow the enabled state to be managed externally.

 The Input Action Manager behavior can be used to automatically enable or disable the Actions defined in an Input Action Asset during its own `OnEnable` and `OnDisable` events.
 As an example, you can add this behavior to a GameObject in your Scene and add all Input Action Assets that you make use of to the **Action Assets** list.

 ![input-action-manager](images/input-action-manager.png)

-Note: For Input Actions to read from input devices correctly while running in the Unity Editor, the Game view must have focus.
+Note: For Input Actions to read from input devices correctly while running in the Unity Editor, the Game view may need to have focus depending on the current project settings.
 If you find that your input, such as button presses on the controllers, are not working, ensure the Game view has focus by clicking it with your mouse.
-A **Lock Input to Game View** option is available in the [Input Debugger](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Debugging.html#input-debugger) window (**Window &gt; Analysis &gt; Input Debugger**).
-Enabling this option forces input to continue processing even when the Game view does not have focus.
+See [Background and focus change behavior](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.2/manual/Devices.html#background-and-focus-change-behavior) to learn how to adjust settings to not require focus in the Game view.

 To streamline setup of behaviors that use Actions, a [Default Input Actions Sample](samples.md#default-input-actions) is included with the package.

-#### Limitations with input action interactions

-Depending on the version of [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) added to a project, Input Actions used by the XR Controller (Action-based) may not be able to use [Interactions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Interactions.html) on some types of input controls.
-When Input System version 1.1.0-preview.2 and above is used, interactions are fully supported.
-With older versions, the value of an axis control binding will be compared to a threshold to determine whether the action is triggered.

 ## Debugger window